nmathgithub/nmathgithub/README.md

 - 👋 Hi, I’m @nmathgithub.
 I am a fourth year PhD candidate studying mathematics at the University of Iowa.
 My area of research is in partial differential equations (PDEs).

-- 👀 I’m interested in artificial intelligence, data science, visualization, mathematics, music, and cricket data!
+- 👀 I’m also currently interested in artificial intelligence, data science, visualization, mathematics, music, and cricket data!

 # Machine Learning/Deep Learning/Software Experience